Fantastic Time Management

 - In order to be able to both do his school teaching duties and go through a special magic/combat training, Negi begins to use his mentor Evangeline's special resort located in a Pocket Dimension where one day is equivalent to one hour in our world.

-- In the Mahora Festival arc, Negi ends up majorly overbooking his schedule.note He is given a Time Travel device by Chao in order to allow him to meet all his commitments, time jumping three times on the first day alone.
+- In the Mahora Festival arc, Negi ends up majorly overbooking his schedule, as noted in the trope picture.note He is given a Time Travel device by Chao in order to allow him to meet all his commitments, time jumping three times on the first day alone.
 Of course, because this deprives him of sleep, he then also uses the aforementioned Evangeline's resort to be able to rest from all these activities.

 - Which was exactly what Chao expected him to do.